ouspg/PrivacyAndSocialEngineering/In_class_extras/README.md

 ## Wi-Fi deauthentication password attack 1p.

+#### Requirements:

+* Linux on HW or on a VM (preferably course VM)
+* Provided monitor mode capable Wi-Fi adapter

 Wi-Fi deauthentication attack is a sort of DoS (denial-of-service) attack, where the attacker sends out deauthentication frames to devices connected to a certain AP (access point).
 When a device receives a deauthentication frame it will first be disconnected from the AP and then attempt to reconnect.

+In this task you will perform a Wi-Fi deauthentication attack and carry out a dictionary attack on the recorded wireless traffic of the WLAN SSID "OUSPGTestNetwork".

+You will get to know the basics of [aircrack-ng suite](https://www.aircrack-ng.org/documentation.html) and [wireshark]() in the context of wireless monitoring.